[I'm still working on this page. Please leave comments, corrections, and suggestions in comment field below...]

 In warp-faced plain weave, only the warp threads show, while the back-and-forth weft threads are completely hidden.
 The warp threads are so closely spaced that each weft thread tunnels between the “over” warp threads and the “under” warp threads, while remaining completely hidden from view in the final piece.
 Backstrap weaving is usually warp-faced and so are many braid types.

 ‘Balanced’ and ‘warp-faced’ are actually two points along a continuum…A braid or weaving might be slightly to strongly warp-faced, depending on how closely the warp threads are set, or packed together in braiding.

-This produces a thick, flat, single-layer braid, similar to twined braids (described below).
+This produces a thick, flat, single-layer braid, looking similar to some twined braids (described below).

 A 5-loop square braid has (for the most part* ) 2/2 twill: the ‘traveling’ thread goes under two threads, over two threads across the braid.
 In each successive row, the overs and unders are shifted over/offset by one thread.
 Because of that, the weft in subsequent rows goes over or under different pairs of threads—which is what makes the weave a twill.

 A 5 loop square braid has 2/2 twill because each loop is always pulled through two other loops—the ones on the middle and ring fingers.

 Over the course of braiding, on each layer of the braid, a thread goes under two threads to the middle of the braid, then over 2 to the other side of the braid, where it turns and dives into the side of the braid again, goes under 2 and then over 2 threads back to the side where it started, now lower down in the growing braid.